act-up/backend/README.md

 ## Database

-We are using [PostgreSQL](https://www.postgresql.org/) for the database.
+We are using [PostgreSQL](https://www.postgresql.org/) for the database, with the [pq](https://github.com/lib/pq) Postgres driver for Go.

 The `db` folder contains snippets for setting up the database and tables.

 ## Tests